Firmsconsulting

 Using CAPM (Capital Asset Pricing Model)

-Another way to find the cost of common stock is by using CAPM.
+In addition to Gordon Model, another way to find the cost of common stock is by using Capital Asset Pricing Model (CAPM).
 CAPM allows us to ascertain the relationship between required return and non-diversifiable risk, which is measured by the beta coefficient (b).

 Beta coefficient (b) refers to the index that measures non-diversifiable risk (risk which a company cannot eliminate through diversification).
 It indicates how an asset’s return will react to the changes in the market return, which in turn shows the return on a portfolio of all securities in the market.